 This is due to the fact that you’ll learn a bit about drink sizes, alcohol strength and when and how to serve alcohol.

-It can stand you in good stead when starting a new hospitality job, especially if you haven’t had any experience of serving alcohol in the past or you have recently arrived in Australia, or you are even thinking about becoming a Chef in Australia.
+It can stand you in good stead when starting a new hospitality job, especially if you haven’t had any experience of serving alcohol in the past, you have recently arrived in Australia, or you are even thinking about becoming a Chef in Australia.